khushnood/SemisupervisedNodeEmbeddingGenerationForDynamicGraph/README.md

 Please extract the files in the same directory and run the main.py.

 **Keywords**: DynamicNodeEmbedding, GraphRepresentationLearning, Dynamic Protein-protein interaction prediction.
-## Please cite the following paper if you use this code.

 **Requirements**
 pip install